ProfessionalCSharp/ProfessionalCSharp6/Delegates/Readme.md

 * EventsSample (subscribing and publishing events, *event* keyword)
 * WeakEvents (using IWeakEventListener)

-The sample WeakEvents needs the assembly WindowsBase, and thus need the full .NET Framework.
+> The sample WeakEvents needs the assembly WindowsBase, and thus need the full .NET Framework and only runs on Windows.
+All other samples run on Windows and Linux.

 To build and run the .NET Core samples, please install
 * Visual Studio 2015 Update 3